 And The Militarism That Gives Such Men a Platform

-I’ve largely stayed out of the ludicrously empassioned debate raging through social media on the Michael Moore American Sniper debate.
+I’ve largely stayed out of the ludicrously impassioned debate raging through social media on the Michael Moore/American Sniper debate.
 Frankly, I have no money on this horse race.
 I am a fan of Michael Moore’s documentaries, even if I don’t always agree with his conclusions.
-Likewise, I appreciate the depth and dramatic turns that are an integral part of Clint Eastwood’s movie making.
-I’ve not seen American Sniper yet.
-Whereas I understand Moore’s possition with regard to his uncle and the source of his feelings on snipers in general, I’m not sure that referring to these soldiers as cowards is an effective way to extend the debate.
+Likewise, I appreciate the depth and dramatic turns that are an integral part of Clint Eastwood’s movie-making.
+I’ve not yet seen American Sniper, so I cannot comment on the quality of the movie.
+Whereas I understand Moore’s position with regard to his uncle and the source of his feelings on snipers in general, I’m not sure that referring to these soldiers as cowards is an effective way to extend the debate.

 In this context, it’s hard to understand the idol worship and mindless adulation of Chris Kyle.
-Once the narrative is turned around, it is hard to justify hero worship in the context of war and warriors.
-After all, one considered a war hero on one side is, almost by default, a war criminal on the other.
+Once the narrative is turned around, it is hard to justify hero-worship in the context of war and warriors.
+After all, a person considered a war hero on one side is, almost by default, a war criminal on the other.
 So it could be said of Chris Kyle, the most successful sniper in American History.
-Consequently, debate on this matter, Kyle’s status as a hero, can only be circular, endless and fruitless.
+Consequently, debate on this matter, Kyle’s status as a hero, can only be circular, endless, and fruitless.

-I have, however, become interested in how the nature of the debate speaks on The United States’ self destructive love affair with militarism.
-So I’ve read a great deal, of late, on The American Sniper, both the man and the fictional depiction created by Eastwood (and it would be well if we remember that his movie is a fiction, not a biography).
+I have, however, become interested in how the nature of the debate speaks on The United States’s self-destructive love affair with militarism.
+So I’ve read a great deal, of late, on The American Sniper, both the man and the fictional depiction created by Eastwood (and it would be well if we remember that his movie is fiction, not a biography).
 From what I’ve read, I can say that I don’t believe Chris Kyle was a coward.
 In fact, he was most likely sincere about his patriotism and dedication to his country.

 He was, however, a sociopath.

 I’m not a veteran.
 I’ve never been in combat.
 I have, however, spoken with many combat veterans over the years.
 All of them, without exception, have been reticent about discussing the lives lost by their actions.
 Even when those actions are justified by the psychopathic norms of war, and the soldier acted to save himself or others.
-Those who have killed often carry the grief with them for the rest of their lives.
+Those who have killed, even under the most justifiable circumstances, often carry the grief with them for the rest of their lives.
 “It’s a hell of a thing, killing a man…” as one of Clint Eastward’s more thoughtful characters once said.

 The question then becomes, was Kyle a sociopath before becoming a Navy Seal, or after?